0xSpaceShard/starknet-devnet/page/docs/guide/advancing-time.md

 ## Increase time

-Increases the time offset for each generated block.
+Increases the time offset for each generated block and generate block.

 ```
 POST /increase_time